turnkeylinux/inithooks/README.rst

 How exactly you create /etc/inithooks.conf is up to you and the capabilities of the virtualization platform you are using.
-For example, many virtualization platforms provide a facility through which you can run scripts or add files to the filesystem before the first boot .
+For example, many virtualization platforms provide a facility through which you can run scripts or add files to the filesystem before the first boot.

 List of initialization hooks and preseeding configuration parameters
 --------------------------------------------------------------------